 Summary and scientific background:

-Nicolò holds a tenure-track professorship and is the head of the ‘Ultrafast Nanophotonics and Advanced Functional Materials’ Group at the Department of Physics, Umeå University (Sweden) supported by the Swedish Research Council, the European Innovation Council, the Faculty of Science and Technology and the Kempe Foundations.
-Currently, he is also a visiting researcher and group leader at the Department of Physics and Materials Science, University of Luxembourg.
-He is author of more than 50 scientific papers in renowned international journals (including Physical Review Letters, Nature Communications, Advanced Optical Materials and Nano Letters) and co-author of an international patent on metamaterials for nanophotonic applications.
-He has more than 100 contributions at international conferences, international symposia, and colloquia, more than 25 as invited speaker.
+I hold a tenure-track professorship and I am the head of the ‘Ultrafast Nanophotonics and Advanced Functional Materials’ Group at the Department of Physics, Umeå University (Sweden).
+At present, the research activities of my group are supported by the Swedish Research Council, the European Innovation Council, the Faculty of Science and Technology, the Kempe and Wenner-Gren Foundations.
+Currently, I am also a visiting researcher and project leader at the Department of Physics and Materials Science, University of Luxembourg and a principal investigator at the Umeå Center for Microbial Research.
+Since 2013 I have co-authored more than 50 scientific papers in renowned international journals (including Physical Review Letters, Nature Communications, Advanced Optical Materials and Nano Letters), and one international patent on metamaterials for nanophotonic applications.
+I gave more than 100 contributions at international conferences, international symposia, and colloquia, many of them as invited speaker.

-From 2017 to 2018, he was Research Associate at the Italian Institute of Technology in Genoa (Italy) in the Plasmon Nanotechnologies Unit led by Dr. Francesco De Angelis, working on plasmonic nanostructures to control fundamental light-matter interactions, such as absorption and scattering of light, at the nanoscale.
-Concurrently, he contributed to the design and development of plasmonic nanoarchitectures for single protein sequencing through fluorescence and energy transfer mechanisms enhancement in collaboration with Dr. Denis Garoli, as well as for cell’s membrane and nucleus investigations through surface enhanced spectroscopy in collaboration with Dr. De Angelis.
+From 2017 to 2018, I was Research Associate at the Italian Institute of Technology in Genoa (Italy) in the Plasmon Nanotechnologies Unit led by Dr. Francesco De Angelis, working on plasmonic nanostructures to control light-matter interactions, in particular linear absorption and scattering of light, at the nanoscale.
+Concurrently, I contributed to the design and development of plasmonic nanodevices for single protein sequencing through fluorescence and energy transfer mechanisms enhancement in collaboration with Dr. Denis Garoli, as well as for cell’s membrane and nucleus investigations through surface enhanced spectroscopy in collaboration with Dr. De Angelis.

-In December 2021, he moved to Umeå University (Sweden) to start his own research group.
-In November 2021 he was awarded a prestigious Starting Grant from the Swedish Research Council aiming at studying nonthermal charge and spin dynamics in magnetoplasmonic nanostructures with sub-10 fs time resolution, and a Horizon Europe EIC-Pathfinder Project aiming at studying molecular structure by using advanced computational tools and ultrafast spectroscopy techniques together with international partners from Germany, Italy, France, Luxembourg and Sweden.
-Until now, he was able to collect more than 2.5 M€ (>25M SEK, including start-up packages) to fund his own research as Principal Investigator.
-In 2022, he became a Fellow of the Young Academy of Europe, an independent association of top young researchers in Europe with logistic and financial support from COST.
+In December 2021, I moved to Umeå University (Sweden) to start my own research group, supported by the prestigious Starting Grant from the Swedish Research Council with the project 'Nonthermal charge and spin dynamics in magnetoplasmonic nanomaterials', and the Horizon Europe EIC-Pathfinder Open Project 'iSenseDNA' aiming at studying molecular structure by using advanced computational tools and ultrafast spectroscopy techniques together with international partners from Germany, Italy, France, Luxembourg and Sweden.
+Until now, I was able to collect more than 2.5 M€ (>25M SEK, including start-up packages) to fund my own research as Principal Investigator.
+In 2022, I became a Member of the Young Academy of Europe, an independent pan-European initiative of top young scientists for networking, scientific exchange and science policy.

 Editorial and Research Integrity activities:

-From 2018 to 2021 Nicolò has been an Early Career Editorial Board Member of 'Nano Letters' (published by the American Chemical Society).
-Currently, he is an Associate Editor of 'Advanced Photonics Nexus' (published by SPIE and Chinese Laser Press) and a Young Editorial Board Member of 'Ultrafast Science', a Science partner journal published by the Chinese Academy of Sciences and distributed by the American Associations for Advances in Science (AAAS).
+From 2018 to 2021 I have been an Early Career Editorial Board Member of 'Nano Letters' (published by the American Chemical Society).
+Currently, I serve as an Associate Editor of 'Advanced Photonics Nexus' (published by SPIE and Chinese Laser Press) and a Young Editorial Board Member of 'Ultrafast Science', a Science partner journal published by the Chinese Academy of Sciences and distributed by the American Associations for Advances in Science (AAAS).

-Finally, Nicolò is a certified Research Integrity trainer in the framework of the European Project VIRT2UE, aiming to provide the knowledge and skills to conduct virtue-based ethical research and to foster reflection on scientific virtues in researchers, in line with the European Code of Conduct for Research Integrity.
-From 2019 until 2021, he was a Research Coach and a pro-bono consultant at the Luxembourg Agency for Research Integrity.
+Finally, I am a certified Research Integrity trainer in the framework of the European Project VIRT2UE, which aimed to provide the knowledge and skills to conduct virtue-based ethical research and to foster reflection on scientific virtues in researchers, in line with the European Code of Conduct for Research Integrity.
+From 2019 until 2021, I was a Research Coach and a pro-bono consultant/mentor at the Luxembourg Agency for Research Integrity.